groundhoggwp/groundhogg/README.txt

 * **Deep WordPress Integration** — Being a WordPress plugin, we are deeply integrated with WP so that setup is minimal.
 * **Unlimited Custom Fields** — Collect an unlimited amount of data about your customers to help you make crucial decisions about your business.
 * **Drag & Drop Email Builder** — Our email builder allows you to create beautiful looking emails that can be viewed without issue in every email client including the oldest versions of outlook.
-* **Automated Funnel Builder** — *La piece de resistance,* Our funnel builder is the ultimate tool that will allow you to design high converting customer journeys that integrate with your favorite WordPress tools.
+* **Automated FunnelStepsContainer Builder** — *La piece de resistance,* Our funnel builder is the ultimate tool that will allow you to design high converting customer journeys that integrate with your favorite WordPress tools.
 * **Import & Export EVERYTHING** — Everything in Groundhogg can be exported and imported into any other website in seconds!
 Emails, Funnels, Contacts, Settings, EVERYTHING!
 This makes sharing strategies with customers or clients a breeze.
 * **Share Marketing Strategies** — Push your funnels from one site to another.
 Groundhogg makes sharing strategies with customers or clients a breeze.